 How to Set Up Your Christmas Spending Budget

-Did you know Americans are expected to spend around $720 billion this holiday season?(1) That’s a lot of photo cards, candy canes, Michael Bublé CDs, Santa hats, plush novelty socks, and sparkly ornaments.
-But unless you intend on skipping Christmas this year, you’re going to find yourself a part of that $720 billion.
+Did you know Americans spent $730.2 billion last holiday season?1 That’s a lot of photo cards, candy canes, Michael Bublé CDs, Santa hats and sparkly ornaments.
+But unless you plan on skipping Christmas this year, you’ll find yourself a part of that $730 billion machine.

-To keep from completely “sleighing” your bank account, though, set up your budget and stick to it like sap on a real fir tree.
+To enjoy the gift-giving season without any guilt-ridden overspending, set up your Christmas budget now—and then stick to it like sap on a fir tree.
+Here’s how.

 How to Set Up Your Christmas Spending Budget in EveryDollar